-- 4.5.2.
-Test Anomalies or Failures.
-Manufacturers shall enable VSTLs to notify the EAC directly and independently of any test anomalies, or failures during testing.
-The VSTLs shall ensure that all anomalies or failures are addressed and resolved before testing is completed.
-All test failures, anomalies and actions taken to resolve such failures and anomalies shall be documented by the VSTL in an appendix to the test report submitted to the EAC.
-These matters shall be reported in a matrix, or similar format, that identifies the failure or anomaly, the applicable voting system standards, and a description of how the failure or anomaly was resolved.
-Associated or similar anomalies/failures may be summarized and reported in a single entry on the report (matrix) as long as the nature and scope of the anomaly/failure is clearly identified. - 4.6.
+- 4.8.
 Test Report.
-Manufacturers shall enable their identified VSTL to submit test reports directly to the EAC.
-The VSTL shall submit test reports only if the voting system has been tested and all tests identified in the test plan have been successfully performed. - 4.6.1.
+Manufacturers shall enable VSTLs to submit test reports directly to the EAC.
+The VSTL shall submit test reports only if the voting system has been tested and all tests identified in the test plan have been successfully performed. - 4.8.1.
 Submission.
 The test reports shall be submitted to the Program Director.
 The Program Director shall review the submission for completeness.
 Any reports showing incomplete or unsuccessful testing will be returned to the test laboratory for action and resubmission.
 Notice of this action will be provided to the Manufacturer.
 Test reports shall be submitted in Adobe PDF, Microsoft Word, or other electronic formats as prescribed by the Program Director.
-Information on how to submit reports will be posted on the EAC Web site: www.eac.gov. - 4.6.2.
+Information on how to submit reports will be posted on the EAC's website: www.eac.gov. - 4.8.2.
 Format.
-Manufacturers shall ensure that test labs submit reports consistent with the requirements in the VVSG and this Manual. - 4.6.3.
+Manufacturers shall ensure VSTLs submit reports consistent with the requirements in the VVSG and in the format outlined in Appendix E of this Manual.
+All information provided in the Test Report shall be provided in a clear, complete and unambiguous manner, so that a wide range of readers and users of the document will be able to understand the evaluation supporting a system's certification.
+In addition, the Test Report

+- must show that all mandatory (shall) requirements in the standard have been tested and successfully completed by the voting system as a prerequisite to certification. - 4.8.3.
 Technical Review.
 A technical review of the test report, technical documents, and test plan will be conducted by EAC technical experts.
 The EAC may require the submission of additional information from the VSTL or Manufacturer if deemed necessary to complete the review.
 These experts will submit a report outlining their findings to the Program Director.
-The report will provide an assessment of the completeness, appropriateness, and adequacy of the VSTL's testing as documented in the test report. - 4.6.4.
+The report will provide an assessment of the completeness, appropriateness, and adequacy of the VSTL's testing as documented in the test report. - 4.8.4.
 Program Director's Recommendation.
-The Program Director shall review the report and take one of the following actions: - 4.6.4.1.
-Recommend certification of the candidate system consistent with the reviewed test report and forward it to the Decision Authority for action (Initial Decision); or

-- 4.6.4.2.
-Refer the matter back to the technical reviewers for additional specified action and resubmission. - 4.7.
+The Program Director shall review the report and take one of the following actions: - 4.8.4.1.
+Recommend certification of the voting system consistent with the reviewed test report and forward it to the Decision Authority for action (Initial Decision); OR - 4.8.4.2.
+Refer the matter back to the technical reviewers for additional, specified action and resubmission. - 4.9.
 Initial Decision on Certification.
-Upon receipt of the report and recommendation forwarded by the Program Director, the Decision Authority shall issue an Initial Decision on Certification.
-The decision shall be forwarded to the Manufacturer consistent with the requirements of this Manual. - 4.7.1.
-An Initial Decision granting certification shall be processed consistent with Chapter 5 of this Manual. - 4.7.2.
-An Initial Decision denying certification shall be processed consistent with Chapter 6 of this Manual.
+Upon receipt of the report and recommendation of the Program Director, the Decision Authority shall issue an Initial Decision on Certification.
+The decision shall be forwarded to the Manufacturer consistent with the requirements of this Manual. - 4.9.1.An Initial Decision granting certification shall be processed consistent with Chapter 5 of this Manual. - 4.9.2.An Initial Decision denying certification shall be processed consistent with Chapter 6 of this Manual.